 The client was only about five feet tall and 100 pounds, but her husband was a muscular 230 pounds and a full foot and three inches taller.
 When hit by his wife, he did not even react, despite blood gushing from his nose onto his clothes.
 Neighbors called the police, not so much perhaps out of defense for the husband from the wife, but out of fear for what the husband could do if he responded in kind at his wife.
 It was about 9:00 p.m. on a Friday night.
 No alcohol was involved.In a Nutshell: Client punches her husband, causing him a bloody nose.
 Our client weighed about 100 pounds and was more than a foot and two inches shorter than her husband, who weighed 230 pounds and was a former professional kick boxer.
 Greg wrote the Redondo Beach City Prosecutor, on our client’s behalf, explaining the incident, and luckily, no case was filed.

-The fight at issue was clearly mutual combat, as each spouse was hitting the other and our client simply got the better of her husband, a muscular, six-foot, three-inch former professional kick boxer.
+The fight at issue was clearly mutual combat, as each spouse was hitting the other and our client simply got the better of her husband.
 The fight started over an argument that escalated into physical confrontation.

 Our client then called Greg Hill & Associates.
 Greg met with the client and her husband on a Saturday afternoon less than 24 hours after the arrest.
 The two explained the incident.
 Greg explained how self-defense and mutual combat may be valid defenses in the case.
 Greg also explained how the Redondo Beach City Prosecutor would likely view the case and what would be involved in any plea bargain to resolve the case.

 About a week later, Greg then went to the Redondo Beach Police Department and requested the police report, which, surprisingly, he was given (this is very unusual).